JeeWeetje/iot-workshop/Azure.md

     ![alt tag](img/azure-eventhub-created.png)

 The Event Hub is now created.
-But before we leave the namespace it is created in, we need some secrets for later usage.
+But before we pass on, we need some Namespace secrets for later usage.

-## Azure Event Hub secrets
+## Azure Event Hub namespace secrets

 A few steps below we will create an Azure Functions triggered by an Event Hub.
-At this moment, in the editor of the Azure portal, the Azure functions can not automatically connect to an Event Hub.
+At this moment, in the editor of the Azure portal, the Azure functions can not automatically recognize available Event Hubs.
 We need some secrets to do it by hand.

 1. Within the namespace blade, select the general setting `Shared access policies`
-2. select the `RootManageSharedAccessKey` policy
+2. select the already available `RootManageSharedAccessKey` policy

     ![alt tag](img/azure-eventhub-policy.png)